Research Questions

 Research themes evolve over time.
 My older interests are listed with strikethrough.
 Some of my core interests are:

-• Artificial General Intelligence - universal artificial intelligence; recursive self-improvement; universal constructors; explainable neural networks; neuro-evolution; neuro-symbolic AI; cellular automata rule learning; algorithmic perturbation analysis; do-calculus; experimental algorithmic information theory; computational complexity phase change behavior; relations between expressibility-reachability-learnability-universality; description complexity …read more
+• Artificial General Intelligence - library learning; universal artificial intelligence; recursive self-improvement; universal constructors; explainable neural networks via code distillation; neuro-evolution; neuro-symbolic; cellular automata rule learning; algorithmic perturbation analysis; do-calculus; experimental algorithmic information theory; computational complexity phase change behavior; relations between expressibility-reachability-learnability-universality; intrinsic motivation and autotelesis …read more

-• Quantum Computation - quantum Hamiltonian complexity; quantum learning theory; quantum complexity geometry; quantum information; quantum swarm intelligence; tensor networks; holographic quantum circuit complexity; Feynman checkerboard QFTread more
+• Quantum Computation - quantum computer architecture; high-level programming and design automation; quantum Hamiltonian complexity; quantum learning theory; quantum resource theory; quantum complexity geometry; quantum information; quantum reference frames; quantum swarm intelligence; tensor networks; holographic quantum circuit complexity; Feynman checkerboard QFTread more

 • Bioinformatics - in silico design space exploration for xenobiology; artificial life; synthetic biology; causal models of gene regulatory network; self-replicating RNA medicines